-Weekly Certified Payroll Reports must be submitted by the PRIME and any subcontractor having a subcontract of \$100,000 or more, via LCP Tracker, no later than the 5th of each month and will be used to track attainment toward the City's apprentice requirement and diversity goals.
-All hours subject to prevailing wage rates on public projects, shall be reported.
+Weekly Certified Payroll Reports (CPRs) must be submitted by the PRIME and any subcontractor having a subcontract of \$100,000 or more, via LCP Tracker, no later than the 5th of each month and will be used to track attainment toward the City's apprentice requirement and diversity goals.
+All hours subject to prevailing wage rates on public projects, in addition to supervisors, foremen and superintendents, shall be reported.